chalhoub-engineering/devops/README.md

 You can find application that we will be handling in `/app` catalog.

 ### Before we start

-1. chose git repository hosting service (Bitbucket / Gitlab / Github) and push our Application there
+1. Choose git repository hosting service (Bitbucket / Gitlab / Github) and push our Application there
-2. choose cloud provider of Your liking, but please keep in mind that we use AWS and GCP here
+2. Choose cloud provider of Your liking, but please keep in mind that we use AWS and GCP here

 ### STEP 1